-- Time of insect infestation.
+• Time of insect infestation.
 Many of the Midsouth's invasive insects, especially foliage feeders, are only problematic after the onset of reproductive development in later plantings.
-Thus, intense scouting for insect management should occur after R1 or beginning bloom in these plantings. - Treatment thresholds.
+Thus, intense scouting for insect management should occur after R1 or beginning bloom in these plantings.

+- Treatment thresholds.
 Use thresholds for insect treatment decisions.
-Click here to access the most

-- recent insect and disease management guides from Midsouth states, and here for a summary of insect management details.
+Click here to access the most recent insect and disease management guides from Midsouth states, and here to access a White Paper that summarizes insect management details.
 These guides provide treatment thresholds for various insects and for insecticide products that are available to treat for insects when thresholds are reached. - Redbanded Stink Bug (RBSB).
 This insect has now become one to account for, especially late in the season when soybeans are approaching maturity.
-Click here for information about this insect and how it can be managed. - Disease calendar.
+Click here to access information about this insect and how it can be managed. - Disease calendar.
 Click here for a calendar that will provide assistance in preparing for disease management decisions during the growing season. - Foliar fungicides.
-Click here for a White Paper that summarizes options for management of foliar diseases, and here for the most recent Univ. of Arkansas guide that provides information about foliar fungicides that can be used to manage and/or control common diseases that infest soybeans in the Midsouth. - Disease management.
+Click here to access a White Paper that summarizes options for management of foliar diseases, and here to access the most recent Univ. of Arkansas guide that provides information about foliar fungicides that can be used to manage and/or control common diseases that infest soybeans in the Midsouth. - Disease management.
 Click here to access general guidelines and resources that should be consulted for managing soybean diseases. - Click here to access Disease Management Guides from Arkansas, Louisiana, Mississippi, and Tennessee.